MetaGLM/glm-cookbook/README_en.md

 ## Recent Update 🔥

++ 🔥 2024-02-07: The warehouse has updated [InterpretationoDreams](demo/interpretationo_dreams), an experience project, using GLM-4 to complete dream analysis and play a role!
-+ 🔥 2024-02-04: The warehouse has updated the list of [Fun GLMs](asset/glms.md), welcome to experience it!
++ 🔥 2024-02-04: The warehouse has updated the list of [Fun GLM (Chinese Only)](asset/glms.md), welcome to experience it!
 The basic tutorial has basically covered the content of the GLM-4 API document.
 Welcome to experience it!

 ## Quick Start 🚀